google/turbinia/README.md

 ## Summary

+**Note: Turbinia will not develop new features anymore and is in maintenance mode.
+Users should have a look at [OpenRelik](https://openrelik.org/).**

 Turbinia is an open-source framework for deploying, managing, and running distributed forensic workloads.
 It is intended to automate running of common forensic processing tools (i.e. Plaso, TSK, strings, etc) to help with